heimrichhannot/deployer-recipes/README.md

 dep db:clone
 ```

-You may override the default command to restore the database on your local database.
+You may override the default ddev command to restore the dump file onto your local database, depending on your development environment's requirements:

 ```php
 # deploy.php